Meet the Team

 As our Quality Control Specialist, Elena ensures that the services provided to our clients exceed local and national standards.
 As someone living with HIV since 2011, she is passionate about improving the lives and medical care of our clients.

 Her work in the medical field is extensive.
 While in college she worked as Certified Nurse Assistant.
 After graduating with her PhD in May 2020, she worked as a Clinical Research Coordinator for the Moderna Vaccine trials against Covid-19 at UIC.
 Her work on HIV began in 2013 when she served as a peer mentor and served as a member of the Board of Directors for NOSIDA, a New Orleans based non-profit organization working to raise awareness and education about HIV in Louisiana.
+Since January 2022, she serves as an Associate Board Member to the AIDS Foundation of Chicago (AFC).

 Education and Training: